Email FacebookTwitterMenu burgerClose thin

 That doesn’t mean you need to sugarcoat a situation when there are real risks to a client’s portfolio or financial goals.
 However, any discussion of potentially negative outcomes should be balanced with an exploration of the positive and possible solutions.

-For example, instead of telling a client there’s nothing you can do about the market’s ups and downs, you might say something like:
+For example, instead of telling a client there’s nothing you can do about the market’s ups and downs, which can sound dismissive, you might say something like:

 “The market is unpredictable right now, and your concerns about that are valid.
 Let’s talk about some changes we could make to your plan that will make you feel more comfortable.”